ravijo/dump-lua-array/README.md

 # dump-lua-array
-Dump 1-dimensional Lua array to a file efficiently
+Dump 1-dimensional Lua array into a file efficiently